Devil's Due (film): Reception

 Critical reception of Devil's Due was negative.
 On Rotten Tomatoes the film holds a rating of 21% based on 57 reviews, with an average rating of 4/10.
 The film's consensus reads: "Derivative and mostly uninspired, Devil's Due adds little to either the found-footage or horror genres that it's content to mimic."
 On Metacritic, the film has a score of 34 out of 100, based on 18 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.

 Much of the film's criticism centered upon the film's similarity to other films such as Rosemary's Baby and Paranormal Activity, an element that Fearnet reviewer Scott Weinberg remarked was likely more due to decisions by the film's production company than anything else.
 Weinberg called the movie "a darkly passionate homage to Rosemary's Baby, the similarities are both intentional and affectionate," and Bloody Disgusting gave the film a favorable review, praising the acting of its lead characters, the sense of humor and drawing positive comparisons to the directors' earlier work on V/H/S.

-However, since initial release the film has found a cult following and director Eli Roth has been vocal in his support of the film and in a series of posts on his official Twitter account, wrote "Don't pre-judge Devil's Due because Rosemary's Baby is a 'holy grail' movie.
+Since its initial release, however, the film has found a cult following and director Eli Roth has been vocal in his support of the film and in a series of posts on his official Twitter account, wrote "Don't pre-judge Devil's Due because Rosemary's Baby is a 'holy grail' movie.
 It's so smart, creative, inventive, and fun.
 Very very scary.
 The guys at Radio Silence killed it.
 Devil's Due is a legit scary, smart, horror film.
 So many awesome scenes.
 I loved it."